jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Oct 22 to Oct 23: 1095.0
+>The provisional increase in cases from Oct 29 to Oct 30: 1152.0
 >
->The last time cases per day were this high was Sep 26 2023: 27 days prior.
+>The last time cases per day were this high was Oct 23 2023: 7 days prior.
 >
->The case rate then was 1142 cases.
+>The case rate then was 1231 cases.
 >
->The last time cases per day were lower than this was Oct 22 2023: 1 day prior.
+>The last time cases per day were lower than this was Oct 29 2023: 1 day prior.
 >
->The case rate then was 616 cases.
+>The case rate then was 590 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)